Free ACT Multiple Choice Questions

 Answer: C

-Rationale: Inference questions require students to interpret meaning not directly stated, using context and evidence to draw logical conclusions. - In math, what does a linear equation represent?
+Rationale: Inference questions require students to interpret meaning not directly stated, using context and evidence to draw logical conclusions.

 A. Curved relationship